-Mediation with art therapy can change your brain and lower anxietyNovember 29th, 2012 in Psychology & Psychiatry /
+Mediation with art therapy can change your brain and lower anxietyNovember 29, 2012 in Medicine & Health / Psychology & Psychiatry

 Cancer and stress go hand-in-hand, and high stress levels can lead to poorer health outcomes in cancer patients.
 The Jefferson-Myrna Brind Center of Integrative Medicine combined creative art therapy with a Mindfulness-based Stress Reduction (MBSR) program for women with breast cancer and showed changes in brain activity associated with lower stress and anxiety after the eight-week program.
 Their new study appears in the December issue of the journal Stress and Health.